You Have A Fever And A Dry Cough. Now What?

 What are you supposed to do?

 First of all, don't panic.
-Remember that it's still flu and cold season in the U.S., and seasonal allergies are starting up too.
+Remember that it's still flu and cold season in the U.S., and seasonal allergies are starting up, too.
 Unless your symptoms are getting dramatically worse or you feel short of breath, you may not need to seek medical treatment (though it's OK to call your doctor and ask).

 The second thing to know is that coronavirus testing is still limited at this point.
-Unless you're really sick, you've had contact with someone known to have COVID-19, or you've recently traveled to an area where there's a known outbreak, you may not be able to get tested to find out whether what you have is coronavirus or something else.
+Unless you're really sick, you've had contact with someone known to have COVID-19, or you've recently traveled to an area where there's a known outbreak, you may not be able to get tested to find out if what you have is coronavirus or something else.

 In fact, even if you have traveled to an affected region, you may not be able to get a test.
 That's what happened to Shapri LoMaglio, a Washington, D.C., resident who returned last Wednesday from a nearly month-long stay in Italy.
-When she got back to the U.S., airport signs told travelers to call their doctor if they started experiencing cold or flu symptoms.
+When she got back to the U.S., airport signs told travelers to call their doctors if they started experiencing cold or flu symptoms.

 When she woke up Sunday morning with a dry cough and congestion, that's exactly what LoMaglio did.
 But her doctor just said, call the CDC.
-After waiting four-and-a-half hours to speak to a live person at the CDC hotline, she was told, call your doctor.
+After waiting four-and-a-half hours to speak to a live person at the CDC hotline, she was told, "Call your doctor."

 "I told her, I said, I feel like I'm in Groundhog Day," LoMaglio says with a wry laugh.
-She's now waiting for a call back from the D.C.
+She's now waiting for a return call from the D.C.
 Department of Health to see if she qualifies for a COVID-19 test.

 In the meantime, her symptoms have now resolved, and she thinks she may have just been experiencing seasonal allergies.
 But she's isolating herself as best she can for now, just to be safe.

 And that's exactly what public health officials are advising people with mild or moderate symptoms to do: Avoid going to your doctor's office or a hospital to try to get tested for coronavirus if you don't have severe symptoms like shortness of breath.